STEllAR-GROUP/hpx-kokkos/README.md

 - Compilation with `nvcc` is likely not to work.
 Prefer `clang` for compiling CUDA code.
-- Only the HPX and CUDA execution spaces are asynchronous.
+- Only the HPX, CUDA, HIP and SYCL execution spaces are asynchronous.
 Parallel algorithms with other execution spaces always block and return a ready future (where appropriate).
 - Not all HPX parallel algorithms can be used with the Kokkos executors.